xdqi/warp-ebpf/README.md

 What
 --------------------------

-A tc-bpf action to rewrite `ip->protocol` to ICMP for outgoing UDP packets with dest port = 0x1919, and vice versa for ingress.
+A tc-bpf action to rewrite `ip->protocol` to ICMP for outgoing UDP packets with source port = 0x1919, and vice versa for ingress.

 Jesus Why?
 --------------------------